KieranHannagan/track-my-budget/README.md

 # track-my-budget

   ## Description
-This application allows the user to keep their finances in check, wherever they are.
+This application allows the user to keep their finances in check, wherever they may be.
 It has offline functionality and can be downloaded straight to your mobile device.
 It is a node.js PWA application that uses MongoDB for database handling and Express.js for its servers.

 This app has a `Service Worker` and a `Manifest` that allows it to work and collect data without any internet connection (IndexedDB).
 It does this by caching your data locally then uploading it when it has a connection.